RobertTaylor94/DiscordBotPython/README.md

-# DiscordBot
+# Legend Discord Bot

 This bot is being actively worked on, most features implemented and working, some WIP and could do with some refactoring.

 ## About

-A discord bot for dice rolls and inventory tracking in Rule of Cool's Legend RPG system.
+A discord bot for dice rolls and inventory tracking in Rule of Cool's Legend TTRPG system.
 Currently refining features and adding new features to have a minimum viable product for use in the Legend game I currently play in.

 ## Adding bot